scworland-usgs/bayesian_stats/README.md

 # stats_design
 R scripts, stan code, and markdown files detailing elements of statistical model design.
 The scripts and ideas in this repository draw heavily on Richarch Mcelreath's [Statistical Rethinking](http://xcelab.net/rm/statistical-rethinking/) book and lectures.
 Most of the content here is philosophically driven and takes an informal tutorial approach.
 Motivation can be found [here](https://www.marxists.org/reference/subject/philosophy/works/us/taylor.htm) and [here](http://redpenblackpen.tumblr.com/image/142282350107).

-"In spite of this, it would be a mistake to think that scientists are more ‘objective’ than other people.
-It is not the objectivity or detachment of the individual scientist but of science itself (what may be called ‘the friendly-hostile cooperation of scientists’ — that is, their readiness for mutual criticism) which makes for objectivity." -Karl Popper, The Myth of the Framework: In Defence of Science and Rationality